xtrinch/ESP-internet-radio/README.md

 To get started, copy `import_env.example.py` to `import_env.py` and fill in your pin configuration.

-Uupload the `/data` folder where the fonts reside to the ESP before flashing.
+Upload the `/data` folder where the fonts reside to the ESP before flashing.
 You can do that with `pio run --target uploadfs` or just use the platformio addon for vscode and click on `Upload Filesystem Image`.

 ### Wiring